Internal review

 Employees who need to access sensitive data must pass compliance training at least once a year.

-In addition to the mandatory training, the operational compliance team hosts an "Operational Compliance Week" each year.
-This includes a mix of formal and informal activities to raise employees' awareness of compliance issues and to promote best practices.
+In addition to the mandatory training, each year the operational compliance team hosts an "Operational Compliance Week".
+The week includes a mix of formal and informal activities to raise employees' awareness of compliance issues and to promote best practices.
 The compliance team also engages daily with operational areas to provide advice and guidance on how to ensure their activities remain compliant.

 Audit and evaluation